interactions-py/restful/README.md

 class MyAPI(interactions.Extension):
     @route("GET", "/")
     def index(self):
-        return {"status": "success"}
+        return {"status": "Hello, i.py"}

+    @interactions.slash_command()
+    async def test_command(self, ctx):
+        await ctx.send("Hello, API")

 ```

-## Modes
+## Backends

-Extension support both flask and fastapi as backend for building an api, but if you don't want to use them you could create own backend.
+Currently, library support only flask and fastapi as a backend for building an api, but if you don't want to use them you can create own backend.

 ## Documentation